Happiness in Recovery – Reset Your Day!

 Reset the Day and Happy Wisdom

-Funks arise for any number of reasons… Grief.
+Funks arise for any number of reasons.
+Grief.
 Relapse.
 Change.
 Life is tough.
-And while we wait for things to balance out, and a positive light to reappear, it falls on us to figure out how to manage.
-According to F. Scott Fitzgerald, wisdom is the ability to hold two contrary ideas simultaneously, i.e., life is tough so I feel down, and things often work out and that person tripping on the sidewalk is bringing me joy.
-Again, I’m allowed to feel pleasure amid pain.
+And while we wait for things to balance out and a positive light to appear, it falls on us to figure out how to manage.
+According to F. Scott Fitzgerald, wisdom is the ability to hold two contrary ideas simultaneously, i.e., life is tough, so I feel down, and things often work out, and that bird building a nest in the gutter brings me joy.
+So again, I’m allowed to feel pleasure amid the pain.
 It’s important to familiarize oneself with this idea.
-Because it engenders for us a more rational and pragmatic worldview.
-It helps us handle change or misfortune with greater acceptance and fewer anxieties.
-As I say to clients, thinking rationally untwists our distortions.
+Because it engenders a more rational and pragmatic worldview, it helps us handle change or misfortune with greater acceptance and fewer anxieties; thinking rationally untwists our distortions.

 Happiness in recovery begets happiness!

-The truth is, when we ignore moments of contentment, humor, playfulness… we cheat ourselves.
+The truth is, when we ignore moments of contentment, humor, and playfulness, we cheat ourselves.
 I draw further negativity by blocking the possibility of good.
 I attract more gloom with a gloomy demeanor.
 Because in doing so, I’ve already written the end of the story for myself.
-I’m not thinking critically about the situation, I’m not behaving proactively.
+I’m not thinking critically about the situation; I’m not behaving proactively.
 At best, I’m side-stepping.
-At worst, I’m stepping backwards (and giving myself wrinkles).
-It may feel like the easiest option in my state of down, but it will make things harder in the long run.
+At worst, I’m stepping backward.
+It may feel like the most straightforward option in my state of down, but it will complicate things in the long run.

 In terms of SUD recovery, triggers and cravings are often stronger when we’re stressed.
-But when we practice healthy alternatives to battling stress spikes (instead of picking up), we reroute brain paths to associate the healthy activity with stress reduction.
+But when we practice healthy alternatives to battling stress spikes, we reroute brain paths to associate healthy activity with stress reduction.

-Take advantage of moments like these, instead of ignoring them.
+Take advantage of the happy moments instead of ignoring them.
 The ability to evaluate and reset a situation is quite a gift.
 And these moments can serve as a reminder to get out of your head and invite the good.
-Learn to assess all of the options before settling on the obvious one.
+In group therapy at Sanfotd Behavioral Health, we learn to assess all options before settling on the obvious one.
 As we navigate early recovery, the ability to reset is incredibly valuable.
-At Sanford Behavioral Health, clients find new ways to weather a funk and explore healthier ways to cope.
+At Sanford Behavioral Health, clients find new ways to weather a funk and explore healthier coping methods.
 A structured treatment environment is often the safest place to practice this skill and find true happiness in recovery.